nzcsx/Bools-Minecraft-Squid-Workshop-Project/README.md

 ## Others
 The rest includes: `shield_bool`, `container_bool`

-`shield_bool` checks players' nbt tag to see if they are holding shields either in main hand or offhand by checking player's nbt tag.
+`shield_bool` checks players' nbt tag to see if they are holding shields either in main hand or offhand.
 It does not use any helper at all.
 The logic is simply this:

 ```
 shield_bool = 0